LarsThe18Th/Small-Projects/MSX/ASM/DOS/Gotek_Direct_Access_Mode/ReadMe.md

 ## Gotek Direct Access Mode

-Example code on how to switch the Gotek in Direct Assecc Mode by selecting Track 255.
+Example code on how to switch the Gotek in Direct Access Mode by selecting Track 255.

 FDD Controllers Registers: